MrDavid11/DDOS/README.md

-To use the DRipper type the following commands in Termux:
+To use the DDOS type the following commands in Termux:

 pkg install git -y